MunWolf/thronefall_multiplayer/README.md

 * Spawn exploding coins when player disconnects corresponding to his balance.
 * Players can drop coins for other players to pick up.

+* Make UI for hosting/connecting to servers
+* Make UI to leave a server